epadam/Machine-Learning-Tutorial-Demo-Resources/Data_Analysis.md

 ### Model Explanation

-Models like linear Regression and Decsion Tree has better explanbility.
+Models like Linear Regression and Decsion Tree has better explanbility.
 However,